 While unbanked households are indeed the biggest users of prepaid cards, at 27.1 percent, fully banked households are also using them.
 In fact, the number of consumers using prepaid cards in addition to their checking accounts grew by 50 percent between 2012 and 2014.
 Overall, prepaid card transactions increased from $20 billion in 2003, to over $300 billion in 2015.

-Prepaid cards look and act like debit and credit cards, but offer many attractive benefits their traditional counterparts do not.
+A prepaid card looks and acts like debit and credit cards, but offer many attractive benefits their traditional counterparts do not.
 Institutions that leverage the most appealing features of prepaid cards can attract new cardholders and further strengthen current relationships.
 Let’s take a closer look.

 One of the benefits of prepaid cards is that they present a more secure way to pay than cash.
 And unlike debit and credit cards, they don’t link to personal data that could be vulnerable to thieves.
 This is especially appealing to consumers in scenarios where they may feel more vulnerable to theft, such as when traveling, or making purchases online.
 Additionally, new regulations (see below) are increasing consumer protection services like deposit insurance and zero-liability in case of a stolen or lost card.

 Businesses looking for a more secure alternative to petty cash funds and corporate credit cards are finding success with prepaid cards.
 Companies can use the cards to manage and track employee expense accounts, petty cash, and even employee incentive programs.
 Prepaid card programs like Vantiv Prepaid offer many features that help streamline these tasks and more.